 Studies have found chocolate milk to be very beneficial, particularly for cyclists, endurance athletes, and runners.
 One study from 2010 showed that chocolate milk improved recovery and subsequent performance in cyclists more effectively than an isocaloric carbohydrate drink.
 A 2011 study found milk more effective than water for combating exercise-induced dehydration in children.

 We all know the many benefits of coconut water, including its high level of antioxidants and nutrients.
 So of course it’s no surprise that it’s a good post-workout beverage too.
 Like Gatorade and other popular sports drinks, coconut water contains high levels of electrolytes such as potassium and magnesium.

-In 2012, one study found coconut water to be just as beneficial for post-workout recovery as both sports drinks and water.
+In 2012, found coconut water to be just as beneficial for post-workout recovery as both sports drinks and water.
 But the findings also noted that drinking coconut water and coconut water concentrate could cause bloating and an upset stomach compared to sports drinks.
 So you may want to avoid throwing back a coconut water like you would a sports drink and instead hydrate slowly.

 Coconut water also contains less sodium than sports drinks, which is critical for replenishing after sweaty workout sessions.
 While endurance athletes should probably reach for something else, coconut water is proven to be a great option for lighter workouts.

 Recovery for those tired, sore muscles might just already be in your refrigerator.
 Antioxidant-rich cherry juice aids in reducing inflammation and benefits muscle recovery and function.
 That sounds like just the ticket for an effective post-workout recovery drink!